 How to Select an SEO Consultant

 Selecting an SEO consultant is tricky.
 You have to be engaged during the proposal process, know what to look for and ask the right questions.
 The more educated you are, the more likely you are at choosing the right SEO consultant for your business.
-Let’s dive into a couple main points to consider.
+Let’s dive into a couple of main points to consider.

 What Makes a Good SEO Consultant